BirchKwok/lynsedb/docs/tutorials/add_vectors.md

-# Tutorial: Add Vectors
+# Tutorial: Add Vectors and Documents

-This tutorial covers write patterns, commit behavior, IDs, metadata fields, and high-throughput ingestion.
+This tutorial covers the current write path in LynseDB: one public `add()` entry point for dense vectors, documents that should be embedded automatically, IDs, metadata fields, batching, and durability.

 ## Setup